cedar-policy/rfcs/text/0008-partial-schema-validation.md

 ### Implementation: Bottom Type

 We implement typechecking for an access to an undeclared attribute by assigning all undeclared attributes the bottom type.
-The bottom type function like the [TypeScript `any` type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any).
+The bottom type functions like the [TypeScript `any` type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any).
 It is used to ensure that the type is allowed to appear in any expression without causing additional type errors.
 The `>` operator expects a value of type `Long` as its operand.
 It will in fact accept any subtype of `Long`, and the bottom type is a subtype of every type, so it accepted.